 The service was fast and friendly.
 Our meal came out within 20 minutes.
 My chicken vindaloo was quite underwhelming.
 It hardly blew me away and sadly was quite mild.

 In fact, it was incredibly mild.

 The rice was nice and of reasonable size but was hardly enough to save the meal from the curry.
 I have to keep in mind that the curry was under £6 because otherwise I would have been incredibly disappointed with it.
 I think most people would have preferred to pay a little more and have a much more flavoured and spicy vindaloo in this circumstance.

 After our meal they brought us out a shot of Baileys and ice which went down well.
 They also supplied us with a hot towel to freshen up with.

-It seems to be something that is going out of fashion around here now days.
-It used to be the norm to get a hot towel after a meal but it is something becoming increasingly rare now days.
+It seems to be something that is going out of fashion around here nowadays.
+It used to be the norm to get a hot towel after a meal but it is becoming increasingly rare nowadays.

 Bravo Golden Curry!